networknt/light-doc/content/en/tool/idea/settings.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-Most of our developers are using IntelliJ Idea as the IDE when working on light-platform or building application on the light platform.
+Most of our developers are using IntelliJ Idea as the IDE when working on light-platform or building application on Light.
 Its community edition is free and has all the features we need.

 ### Settings